Product formula for p-adic epsilon factors: Local Fourier transform

-We note that the category of free differential modules with Frobenius structure is equivalent to the category of holonomic $F$-$\Dan{\widetilde{\ms{S}},\mb{Q}}(0)$-modules.
-Indeed, by \cite[4.2.1]{Tsuzuki:Slope_fil}, we get that given a free differential $\mc{R}$-module $\mc{M}$ with Frobenius structure, there exists a differential $\mc{R}^b$-module $\mc{M}'$ with Frobenius structure such that $\mc{R}\otimes\mc{M}'\cong\mc{M}$.
-Thus, by \cite[4.7]{Cr}, $\mc{M}$ can be viewed as a holonomic $\Dan{}(0)$-module.
-By construction this induces the equivalence of categories.
+\begin{prop*} The category of \emph{free} differential $\Rob_{\ms{S}}$-modules with Frobenius structure is equivalent to the category of holonomic $F$-$\Dan{\widetilde{\ms{S}},\mb{Q}}(0)$-modules. \end{prop*} \begin{proof} By \cite[4.2.1]{Tsuzuki:Slope_fil}, we get that given a free differential $\mc{R}$-module ${M}$ with Frobenius structure, there exists a free differential $\mc{R}^b$-module ${M}'$ with Frobenius structure such that $\mc{R}\otimes {M}'\cong {M}$.
+Thus, by \cite[Prop.~4.1.1]{Cr}, ${M}$ can be viewed as a holonomic $\Dan{}(0)$-module.
+By construction this induces the equivalence of categories. \end{proof}